Customization APIs

 Notes:

-- We’ve developed a Python integration enabling you to make calls to this API; see our Hypertagging API project in GitHub.
+- A Python integration is available for making calls to this API.
+See our Hypertagging API project on GitHub.

 - To make calls to this API using cURL, see API Access Via cURL.